Soil is so complex it’s often referred to as a "superorganism". There isn’t one soil but thousands of Soils.

 And then you went on to talk about more interesting things, like the universe and planets.
-Because everyone knows soil is boring.
+Because everyone thinks soil is boring.
 But is it?

-Here are 10 facts I bet you never knew about the soil under your feet.
+Here are 10 facts we bet you never knew about the soil under your feet...

-- Lichens break down rock in the first step toward soil.
+1. Lichens break down rock in the first step toward soil

 They work both physically and chemically.
 A lichen is a complex of fungi and algae.
 Fungi are unable to gain energy through photosynthesis so they partner with algae (green or blue-green which is commonly called cyanobacteria, who can photosynthesize).

-- There are 70,000 different types of soil in the United States.
 There are 5 soil forming factors taken into account to determine soil type by the USDA.
-They are
+They are:

 - Parent material